 Considerations for Joint Ownership

-- In a tenancy in common, each owner has a separate share that can be passed on to beneficiaries, offering more control over the distribution of the property.
+- In a tenancy in common, each owner holds a defined share that can be passed to whomever they choose.
+This gives you full control over your share and allows each owner to place their share into trust independently.

 Choosing a Trustee for Your Trust

-When setting up a trust, one of the most crucial choices you’ll make is choosing a trustee.
-A trustee is responsible for managing the trust assets and making decisions about the distribution of these assets, making their role pivotal in ensuring that your wishes are carried out.
+When setting up a trust, one of the most crucial choices you’ll make is choosing your trustees.
+A trustee is responsible for managing the trust assets and making decisions about distribution, so their role is pivotal.
+You need a minimum of two trustees, and the trust deed should include a clear process for removing and replacing trustees if circumstances change.

 Qualities of an Effective Trustee

-- Reliability: The trustee must be someone you can trust implicitly to act in the best interests of the beneficiaries.
+- Trustworthiness: The trustee must be someone you trust implicitly to act in the best interests of the beneficiaries.

-- Financial Acumen: A good understanding of financial matters is essential for managing trust assets effectively.
+- Competence: A good understanding of the trust’s purpose and basic financial matters is essential.

 Responsibilities of a Trustee